|Student Guide Searching|

 - The outcome of the application will be notified directly from the Rector's Delegate for the Scholarships Office during the meeting.

-3. Students already enrolled in the 1st or 2nd cycle, in the Diploma or Master
+3. Students already enrolled in the 1st or 2nd cycle or for Diploma

 - The applications must be presented through the students online Secretary Web page.

 - The form completed online, accompanied by the required documentation, must be delivered to the Scholarships Office, according to schedule, for the evaluation of a Committee, consisting of: Rector's Delegate for the Scholarships Office, Registrar, Bursar, a Rector reported by the Association of Rectors President, a student chosen among the student-Senators.